BushiWeb/Groupomania/database/README.md

 -   **create.sql** containing the dump of the structure of the database;
 -   **init.sql** containing some data for the database.

+**For security reasons**, before going any further, we strongly recommand updating the **create.sql** file to personnalize the created roles and their passwords:

+-   Change all occurences of `project_admin` to the role name you wish to use to own the database and have all the rights on it.
+-   Change all occurences of `project_user` to the role name you wish to use to use the database and have limited rights on it.
+-   Change all occurences of `admin_password` with a secure password for the _project_admin_ role.
+-   Change all occurences of `user_password` with a secure password for the _project_user_ role.

+You are free to choose any role, but _we suggest you create new ones_, to avoid granting privileges to other databases to these roles.
+If however you decide to reuse other roles, you may delete the `CREATE ROLE` statements corresponding to those roles.

+**Note:** this can easily be done with a _find & replace_ functionnality in a text editor.

+In the following instructions, _project_admin_ and _project_user_ will refer to the roles you choose.

 ### Using psql

 To install the database, first execute: